-Band structure in an ideal MOS capacitor on a p-Substrate
+Band structure in an ideal MOS capacitor on a p-substrate

-In its natural state, however, the band structure is not flat as just shown.
+In its natural state, however, the band structure is not flat.

 The discontinuity in the crystal structure and charge trapped at the surface change the potential at the surface, so the bands bend.